silhavyj/KIV-PSI-task04/README.md

 # Setting up a simple home network

-This README goes over a set-up and debugging of a simple home network which is eventually connected to the internet using NAT.
+This README goes over the setup and debugging of a simple home network that is eventually connected to the internet using NAT.
 The network was built in [gns3](https://www.gns3.com/) using Cisco routers 7200.

 <img src="img/01.png">